lastreliance/stat_diagram/README.md

 # stat_diagram
-Python module for displaying diagrams
+Python module on turtle module for displaying diagrams(as window only)